Spicy Fried Minced Pork Patties Recipe – Thai Special

 Recipe Notes :

-Make Ahead : Patties can be shaped and stored in the fridge for up to a day before cooking.
+Make Ahead: You can shape the patties and store them in the fridge for up to 24 hours before frying.